|Nutrition Facts (per serving)|

 Place chicken on a plate lined with a paper towel to absorb the oil.
 Keep the chicken warm until you are ready to serve it.

-The longer the chicken marinates, the stronger the lime taste will be.
-The maximum marination time is no more than 3 hours.
+- The longer the chicken marinates, the stronger the lime taste will be.
+The maximum marination time is no more than three hours.
+Beyond that time the chicken is still safe to cook but it can become mushy due to the acid in the marinade.

-When frying the chicken, don't overcrowd the pan.
-The oil will cool down, and the chicken will not cook properly and absorb oil.
+- When frying the chicken, don't overcrowd the pan.
+The oil will cool down, and the chicken will not cook properly and will absorb oil, with the resulting chicken being greasy.